 14. Acknowledgement of milestones, big and small

 A final tip for promoting employee retention is to shine a light on notable achievements.
-Whether your team finishes ahead of the deadline on a major project or a worker reaches a five-year work anniversary, seize the opportunity to mark the milestone together.
+Whether your team finishes ahead of the deadline on a major project or a staff member reaches a five-year work anniversary, seize the chance to mark the milestone together.
 Even if you need to celebrate virtually, it can be a meaningful and memorable moment for everyone.

 Some team members will inevitably leave your organization sooner than you’d like.
 But you can at least make their decision a little tougher.
 And if those employees leave your firm knowing they were valued and supported, they’ll likely say good things about your business and, perhaps, even come back to work for you one day.